hsuratka/Waiver-Efficiencies/README.md

 added to the waiver, via the gateway xml interface. b.
 If the student is no longer eligible for the waiver, an eprint report is generated for manual review of the situation.

+This is a test of check out and check in of readme.md file by Harish Suratkal on 04/23/2012.